 Your goals are important.
 For you and for others.
 Plan, manage, monitor and evaluate your goals well.
 You will only receive the results for the expectations you envisioned.
 Live your purpose and enjoy it.
 The trip matters more than the result.
 You will only get the result if the trip was well set.
 Work smart, or else you’ll work for others.

 Give what you feel to who is appropriate.
 Don’t expect anything in return and everything you will receive will be a gift and not a disappointment.
 Use your gifts, your abilities, your knowledge and all your resources every day, serving others (not like this).
-Don’t let anyone tell you how much you worth.
+Don’t let anyone tell you how much you’re worth.
 Slavery ended.
 People worth more than what they can produce.
 You only have these resources for a short period of time, make them serve others and grow.
 Take care of your needs without hurting others.

-This is the only way you will not only obtain your goals, you will sustain them.
+This is the only way you will not only obtain your goals, but you will also sustain them.
 Keep your eyes on the prize!
 Think, act and talk in a positive, affirmative manner.
 Beware of what you wish and what you concentrate on.
 Focus follows attention, energy follows intention.
 Every word you say, everything you read, say and hear, creates an I M P A C T and you will have an effect.
 May it be an effect you expected (or even better, planned) and not one you just suspected.

 Ask yourself if you like and trust the people you get energy from.
 Ask yourself if they respect you, if they have common values.
 It’s so difficult to live with or to learn from someone who despises you, or has opposite values from yours!
 The people who truly know you should believe in you.